Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation

 \subsection{Multiple velocity synthesis or constrained-motion synthesis}

-For tasks aiming to define a free trajectory for each fingertip, the definition of a finite set of positions, with a single twist vector defining the velocity for each position, and possibly a single acceleration 6D vector, gives a full characterization of the task.
-However for tasks which are constrained by the contact between the fingertip and an object, the definition of the allowed subspace of velocities at each point can be used to ensure the desired behavior for some grasping actions such as finger sliding or finger rolling, for a suited hand topology.
+For tasks aiming to define a free trajectory for each fingertip, a finite set of positions, with a single twist vector defining the velocity for each position, and possibly a single acceleration 6D vector, gives a full characterization of the task.
+However, for tasks constrained by the contact between the fingertip and an object, the definition of the allowed subspace of velocities at each point can be used to ensure the desired behavior for some grasping actions such as finger sliding or finger rolling, for a suited hand topology.
 Notice that the velocities must always be defined at a given position of the end-effector.

-Consider the desired angular velocity of the end-effector and linear velocity of the origin of the end-effector frame at a given position, and calculate the fixed-frame six-dimensional twist.
+Consider the desired angular velocity of the end-effector and linear velocity of the end-effector frame's origin at a given position and calculate the fixed-frame six-dimensional twist.
 In this twist, the point velocity is calculated at the origin, so that it would yield the desired linear velocity at the origin of the end-effector frame.